 Gift Basket Pricing Strategies

-Like with any retail business, the key to making a profit is to sell your basket at a price that is at least double what the costs are.
-This is called keystone pricing.
-When determining the costs of your basket, in addition to the items inside, take into account the cost of the wrapping and packaging materials, as well as any labor costs in building the basket.
+Like with any retail business, the key to making a profit is to sell your baskets at a price that’s high enough to make a reasonable profit and low enough to attract customers.
+When determining the costs of your basket, take into account the cost of the items inside, the wrapping and packaging materials, and any labor costs involved in building the basket.

 Once you have your location or online store all set, it’s time to start advertising.
-The best advertising strategies will combine both online and traditional marketing tactics to reach the largest number of customers.
+The best advertising strategies combine online and traditional marketing tactics to reach the largest number of customers.

-Advertising online is often the most cost-effective way of reaching a large group of people.
-If you’re selling baskets online, digital advertising is a must.
+Advertising online is often the most cost-effective way to reach a large group of people.
+If you’re selling baskets online, digital advertising is a must—but it’s important for brick-and-mortar stores to have a digital presence, as well.
 Here are the basics every gift basket business should follow:

 Build a Website

-Facebook and Instagram are an easy way for new customers to find you.
+Using Facebook and Instagram is an easy way for new customers to find you.
 Start building your profiles before your business launches to get people excited about your products.
-Instagram marketing is the perfect opportunity to show off your baskets, since it is such a visual platform.
+Instagram marketing is the perfect opportunity to show off your baskets since it’s a highly visual platform.

 You can also create simple, low-budget Facebook ads to reach a large number of potential customers.
-Facebooks ads are a great option to advertise gifts for upcoming holidays, promote giveaways, or in-store events.
+Facebook ads are a great option to advertise gifts for upcoming holidays, promote giveaways, or in-store events.